Is becoming a geologist right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a geologist is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a geologist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Geologist

-The minimal education required for entering the field of geology is a four-year bachelor's degree in geology, combined with courses related to a specific specialization.
+The minimal educational requirement for entering the field of geology is a four-year Bachelor's Degree in Geology, combined with courses related to a specific specialization.
 In high school, one should prepare for the scientific and mathematical rigour of the geology course load by focusing on sciences, mathematics, writing, computers, geography, and public communication.
-These skills, along with personal dedication, are essential for success as a geologist.
+These skills, along with personal dedication, are essential for a successful career as a geologist.

-After undergraduate school, many geologists continue on in education to pursue master's degrees and doctorate degrees in various areas of specialization.
-These include paleontology, mineralogy, volcanology, or hydrology.
+After undergraduate school, many geologists continue their education by pursuing a master's degree or even a doctorate in various areas of specialization.
+Specializations may include paleontology, oceanography, hydrology, or volcanology.